Icybee/Installer/README.md

 # Installer

 This is the installer for the CMS [Icybee](http://icybee.org).
-It provides a nice interface to checks the requirements for the CMS, setup the database, admin account and website, and create the "core" config, which is required to run Icybee.
+It provides a nice interface to check the requirements for the CMS, setup the database, create the admin account and a website, and create the configurations required to run Icybee.

-The interface is currently available in English and French.
+The user interface is currently available in English and French.
 The language can be changed on the fly at any step of the install process.

 ![](http://icybee.org/public/install.png)